Anas36Dev/Anas36Dev/README.md

 ## You can find me on differently projects like
   - [F&A Shop](https://discord.gg/UDMmFfauTt) (A FiveM shop in collaboration with Florian-1801 as Founder)
-  - [Project War](https://discord.gg/cBA5Ym6upc) (A military-themed FiveM server as Developer)
-  - [ArenoxPvP](https://discord.gg/GbmVzA9Xj3) (A competitive fivem server project by PabloCoding as Moderator)
+  - [Versus™](https://discord.gg/GbmVzA9Xj3) (A competitive fivem server project by PabloCoding as Moderator)

 ## Formerly on :
   - PabloCoding (as Moderator for 2 years)